parsons-cc/parsons-cc.github.io/_posts/2015-02-25-reading-and-assignment-for-Mar-3.md

 ---
 layout: post
-title: Readings and Assignments for Mar 3
+title: Reading and Assignment for Mar 3
 ---

 You'll be finishing up & reviewing the work from last class and submitting that as this week's assignment.
 There is also another reading.

 <!--more-->

-# Readings
+## Readings

 Please read Chapter 2 from [Marijn Haverbeke's _Eloquent JavaScript_](http://eloquentjavascript.net/02_program_structure.html) for next week's class.